Ancistrus aguaboensis Fisch-Muller, Mazzoni & Weber, 2001

 Bristlenose Catfishes: The Plecos of the Genus Ancistrus

-640 pages about the armored catfishes of the genus Ancistrus.
-With more than 140 species portraits, brilliant photos, and expert knowledge from Ingo Seidel & Andreas Tanke.
+640 pages about the armored catfish of the genus Ancistrus.
+With more than 140 species profiles, brilliant photos, and expert knowledge from Ingo Seidel & Andreas Tanke.

 The New Definitive Guide to Ancistrus - get your Copy Today